avrtt/ABforge/README.md

 **ABforge** is an A/B testing library designed for a variety of use cases, utilizing the Bayesian approach to implement different variables and tests, including binary, Poisson, normal, delta-lognormal and discrete tests on different metrics.
 It's especially useful for analysing key metrics in marketplaces, such as conversion rates, ticket size, ARPU differences between test variants, etc.

+The main idea of this library is to create an all-in-one tool for running A/B tests separately from closed-source code and business logic.

 ## Installation

 Clone & navigate: